fireboardlabs/Adafruit-GFX-Library/README.md

 Highly unlikely to merge any changes for additional or incompatible font formats (see Prime Directive above).
 There are already two formats and the code is quite bloaty there as it is (this also creates liabilities for tools and documentation).
 If you *must* have a more sophisticated font format, consider creating a fork with the features required for your project.
 For similar reasons, also unlikely to add any more bitmap formats, it's getting messy.

 Please don't reformat code for the sake of reformatting code.
 The resulting large "visual diff" makes it impossible to untangle actual bug fixes from merely rearranged lines.

+# FireBoard Changes and Notes

+* fontconvert changed to take DPI on the command line.
+* A common command line I would use to convert a font is `./fontconvert /Library/Fonts/Tahoma.ttf 46 64 > Tahoma46pt.h 0 255`